 Ever wondered what it would be like to go hog hunting with a Barrett .50-caliber rifle?
-This guy in Texas did.
+This guy in Texas actually did it.

 In a battle between a 100-150-pound hog and a .50 Cal bullet with about 14,000 foot pounds of energy, the hog is going to lose every time.

 I don't think that hog even knew what hit it.